 The machining plug is missing from this bar.
 When this plug is gone, chips will get in the hole making it more difficult for the bar to slide through the cut.

 Bar Groove and Oil Hole Cleaning

 Any time you inspect a guide bar, take a minute to clean the wood chips from the center of the rails and make sure the oil hole is open.
 This can be done with a groove cleaner or even a pocket knife.
 Having clean bar rails will allow oil to easily move down the bar.
 This is good for both rail and tip lubrication.

-In our shop, we have observed that saws used by operators who hand file their chain tend to have more problems with plugged oil holes and dirty bar rails than those who sharpen with a grinder.
-The reason for this is they do not remove the chain from teir saw very often.
+In our shop, we observe that saws used by operators who hand file their chain tend to have more problems with plugged oil holes and dirty bar rails than those who sharpen with a grinder.
+The reason for this is they do not remove the chain from their saw very often.
 Even if you don't remove your chain to sharpen it, occasionally remove it to clean the bar groove and oil hole.

 How to Tell if Your Chain Tension Has Been Too Low

 Many pro saw users don't run enough chain tension.
 Most think that if they aren't throwing chains, their tension is OK.
 This is only partially true.
 If you find your bar has excess wear on its heel and in the area behind its nose, this may be a sign you are running your chain too loose.